Here’s what’s closed, canceled or postponed because of Hurricane Irma

 - A Hialeah Park concert featuring Monsieur Periné and Danay scheduled for Saturday night has been postponed.

 - The Broward Sheriff’s Office is canceling a Patriot Day event on the anniversary of Sept.
-11.
+11., as is South Miami Senior High School.

 - The Fast Lane Friday event scheduled at the Homestead-Miami Speedway for Friday, Sept.
 8 was canceled.